Those closest to manufacturing challenges understand them best.

 Tip #6: Get creative

-So once you understand the basic functionality of manufacturing apps, and have some experience building simple application, try to imagine what your connected factory would look like.
+So once you understand the basic functionality of operations apps, and have some experience building simple application, try to imagine what your connected factory would look like.

 If you’ve ever caught yourself thinking “I wish I could…” with regards to your lines, consider how IoT enabled apps might make that desire a reality.

-Tulip, the Manufacturing App Platform, gives manufacturers the ability to build custom solutions to their biggest challenges.
+Tulip, the Frontline Operations Platform, gives manufacturers the ability to build custom solutions to their biggest challenges.
 Ready to start building?
 Create your own app or modify a template with a free trial.
 Need to see the platform in action?
 Get in touch to request a demo.